zoho/SalesIQ-Mobilisten-ReactNative/README.md

 #### Installation steps for Android

-1. Navigate to the **android** folder within the project directory using Anroid Studio or any other platform of choice for Android development.
+1. Navigate to the **android** folder within the project directory using Android Studio or any other platform of choice for Android development.
 Add the following maven repository to the **build.gradle** file.
 ```
 allprojects {